tombenamato/financial_econometrics_project/README.md

 ### Select earnings call to analyse, from all dowloaded earning calls
 Open the file select_earning_calls.

-Change the parameters in the parameters cell and run the notebook.
+Change the parameters in the parameters cell and run the notebook

 The notebook saves the earning calls to analyse in 'data/earning_call_dataframe in 2 files : one csv file with only earning call ids and one pickle file with all earning calls informations.

 #### Parameters